- Home >

 EastLink Resurfacing Works

-Why is resurfacing needed?
+Why was resurfacing needed?

 In September 2021, EastLink reached ONE BILLION vehicle trips since EastLink opened in 2008.